-Most CDL examiners with the numbers CDxxx (where xxx represent numerical digits) are public third-party examiners associated with one of six New Mexico public colleges and universities.
-They are authorized to administer the CDL skills test to the general public, including all CDL applicants except school bus drivers and state employees.
-They can be contacted by anyone who requires a skills test for the issuance of a commercial driver's license.
+Most CDL examiners are public third-party examiners associated with one of six New Mexico public colleges and universities.
+They are authorized to administer the CDL skills test to the general public, including all CDL applicants except school bus drivers.
+They can be contacted by anyone who requires a skills test for the issuance of a commercial driver’s license.

 Local #953 of the Operating Engineers, a heavy equipment union, trains union members to operate heavy equipment, including commercial vehicles.
 Operating Engineers examiners are authorized only to administer the CDL skills test to their own members.

 The School Bus Transportation Division of the New Mexico Public Education Department (PED) tests all school bus drivers.
-These examiners have assigned numbers that begin with "SB."
-PED's school bus examiners are not authorized to test any truck drivers or coach bus drivers.
+PED’s school bus examiners are not authorized to test any truck drivers or coach bus drivers.
 They may only examine yellow school bus drivers.

 SD-1xx – New Mexico Department of Transportation

-The New Mexico Department of Transportation (NMDOT) tests all state employees.
-These examiners have numbers assigned that begin with "SD-1."
-NMDOT's examiners are not authorized to test anyone who is not a New Mexico state employee.
+The New Mexico Department of Transportation (NMDOT) tests state employees.
+NMDOT’s examiners are not authorized to test anyone who is not a New Mexico state employee.